 - Hallam DM, Wan T, Saretzki G. Dietary restriction mitigates age-related accumulation of DNA damage, but not all changes in mouse corneal epithelium.
 Experimental Gerontology 2015.

 - Ahmad S, Stewart R, Hallam D, Osei-Bempong C, Foley L. Ocular Surface Reconstruction Using Cellular Therapies.
 In: Belgaris, D.J., Savarese, A.N, ed.
 Cell Transplantation: New Research.
 New York, USA: Nova Science Publishers Inc, 2012, pp.71-88.

 - Chichagova V, Hallam D, Collin J, Zerti D, Dolgau B, Felemban M, Lako M, Steel DH.
 Cellular regeneration strategies for macular degeneration: past, present and future.
-Eye 2018.
-In Press.
+Eye 2018, e-pub ahead of print.

 - Chichagova V, Hallam D, Collin J, Buskin A, Saretzki G, Armstrong L, Yu-Wai-Man P, Lako M, Steel DH.
 Human iPSC disease modelling reveals functional and structural defects in retinal pigment epithelial cells harbouring the m.3243A>G mitochondrial DNA mutation.
 Scientific Reports 2017, 7, 12320.